 - Lowered immunity.
 The formation of cancer cells is a moment-to-moment occurrence in the body, but a healthy immune system, with adequate antioxidants, enzymes and nutrients, is more likely to disarm them.
 If the immune system is compromised, for instance by an ongoing infection or chronic stress, it is less likely to rise to the challenge of eliminating errant cancer cells.
 Certain drugs (for example, cortisone) can also jeopardise your immune response, creating a weaker defence against cancer cells.
 Research has shown a link between viruses and some cancers.
 For example, the HIV virus often precedes Kaposi’s sarcoma.
 The same seems to be true for the Hepatitis B virus and liver cancer, and the papilloma virus (genital warts) predisposes women to cervical cancer.

 - Stress.
-Many people with cancer can recall an episode of great stress or shock, which preceded their diagnosis, sometimes by many years.
+Many people with cancer can recall an episode of great stress or shock, that preceded their diagnosis, sometimes by many years.
 The stress could have been a bankruptcy, the death of a relative, spouse or close friend, or a relationship break-up.
-The science of psychoneuroimmunology (psycho – mind; neuro – nervous and endocrine systems; immunology – immune system) verifies the link between our emotions, nervous system and immune system.
+The science of psychoneuroimmunology (psycho–mind; neuro–nervous and endocrine systems; immunology–immune system) verifies the link between our emotions, nervous system and immune system.
 Non-psychological stressors also impact on the body, including shift work, poor sleep, infections, accidents and pain.
 Stress, acute or chronic, takes its toll on the immune system, leaving you more vulnerable to cancer.

 - Excess alcohol.
 Alcohol itself is carcinogenic.
 Additionally, alcohol increases the activity of enzymes that convert pre-carcinogens into carcinogens.
 And finally, heavy drinkers often have a poor diet, deficient in protective nutrients found in vegetables and fruit.